 This collection consists of the papers of William B. McKinley, a businessman, philanthropist, and politician from Illinois.
 Materials include personal correspondence, speeches, business records, newspaper clippings, and political pamphlets related to his career and personal life.

-William B. McKinley (1856-1926), son of a Presbyterian minister in Champaign, Illinois, made a fortune in central Illinois public utilities, including the Illinois Traction Company.
-As a philanthropist, he made donations estimated at $10-$12 million to the University of Illinois, related organizations, churches, hospitals, and other charities.
+William Brown McKinley (1856-1926) was the son of a Presbyterian minister in Champaign, Illinois.
+He made his fortune in central Illinois public utilities, including the Illinois Traction Company.
+As a philanthropist, he made donations totaling an estimated $10-$12 million to churches, hospitals, the University of Illinois, and other charities.

-Entering politics as a Republican in 1904, McKinley was elected seven times to the U.S. House of Representatives, losing only in 1912 when the Bull Moose movement split the party.
-In 1920, he became a U.S. Senator.
-Seeking re-election, he lost the primary in 1926, in part because of his support for the World Court.
+McKinley entered politics as a Republican in 1904 and was elected seven times to the U.S. House of Representatives, losing only in 1912 when the Bull Moose movement split the Republican Party.
+In 1920 he was elected to the U.S. Senate.
+He sought reelection in 1926, but lost in the primary, in part because of his support for the World Court, an international court overseen by the League of Nations.
 He died in December 1926, before completing his senatorial term.

-The McKinley collection was donated to the University of Illinois Library in 1999 by Ross and Barbara Camp of Champaign, Ill. through the assistance of Dan Eaton, also of Champaign.
+The McKinley collection was donated to the University of Illinois Library in 1999 by Ross and Barbara Camp of Champaign, Illinois, through the assistance of Dan Eaton, also of Champaign.
 Ross Camp was McKinley's grand-nephew.
 Interfiled in the collection are a few items donated by Louise McComb Ross in 1978 and Edwin C. Rae in 1997.
-The last folder contains writings about McKinley by others.
+Additional materials were donated to the collection at an unknown date after 1999.